 Before or after.
 There is some debate about using concealer before or after your foundation.
 The choice is totally up to you (everyone on the ASC team does things a little differently) but the goal is always the same, the flawless finish, so try it both ways and keep blending until you have the look you’re going for.
 Once you get the hang of it, it’ll be easy to see what works best for you.

 The color.
-You want it to be a little bit lighter than your foundation itself so that you can lighten up those darker spots but this isn’t your highlighter—remember that you’re blending the concealer into your skin tone and using it to help create your base so try just one shade lighter to start with.
+You want it to be a little bit lighter than your foundation itself so that you can lighten up those darker spots but this isn’t your highlighter—remember that you’re blending the concealer into your skin tones and using it to help create your base so try just one shade lighter to start with.

 The texture.
 The best concealers tend to be super creamy and a bit thicker than your foundation.
 It’s there to hide your blemishes and dark spots so you can expect it to be extra coverage.